annepham1512/Java-OOP-Whirlwind/Recursion/README.md

 I improved a previously studied recursive approach to determine if a string is a palindrome, avoiding the creation of new `String` objects.
 Instead of using `substring()`, I utilized the `charAt()` method and passed additional parameters to retain the original string during recursion.
 I modified the `isPalindrome()` method in the `Palindrome.java` file and created test cases for each base and recursive scenario.

 ### 4. Sierpinski Triangle
 I implemented a recursive program to generate the Sierpinski triangle, a fractal pattern described by Polish mathematician Waclaw Sierpinski.
 I developed the `drawSierpinski()` method in the `SierpinskiPanel` class.
 The triangle can be visualized by running the `main()` method in the `SierpinskiGUI` class, which displays an order 6 Sierpinski Triangle.
-No JUnit test was required for this class.

 ![The Sierpinski triangle](img/image.png)